Hamiltonian control to desynchronize Kuramoto oscillators with higher-order interactions: Hamiltonian Control Theory

-where we added a new term involving three action variables and three angles variables, thus encoding for the three-body interactions.
-Our goal is to show that such a system admits invariant tori upon which the angles dynamics is given by the HOKM~\cref{eq:HOKM3}.
-Let us thus derive the action and angle dynamics.
-First, we have
+\end{widetext} where we added a new term involving three action variables and three angles variables, thus encoding for the three-body interactions. {\rev The Hamiltonian system defined by \eqref{def:HOHam3} preserves again the torus $T_c$ and the angle dynamics restricted on the latter torus, coincides with~\cref{eq:HOKM3} with $c=\frac{1}{2}$ (see \cref{app:Embeding}).}

+Let us also observe {\rev (see \cref{app:Embeding})} that the chosen Hamiltonian system~\eqref{def:HOHam3} {\rev returns a control strategy involving both two three-body interaction terms~\eqref{3orderTerm1} and~\eqref{3orderTerm2}, as they derive from the triple sum term.
+This motivated our choice to work with the model \cref{eq:HOKM3} where the two possible $3$-body interactions are allowed.
+Let us observe that if we were interested in controlling an HOKM involving only one kind of $3$-body interaction, we could first compute the full control term and then remove the undesired terms so to get an effective control term.}

+Moreover, the proposed higher-order Hamiltonian system exhibits another important property, similarly to~\cref{def:Ham}: angles synchronization induces an instability of $T_c$ in the transversal directions, i.e., orthogonal to $(\mathbf{I},\pmb{\theta})=(c\mathbf{1},\pmb{\theta})$ {\rev (see \cref{app:Embeding} for more details)}.